-Students that are suited to the breadth of study and level of independent study required will be offered three separate GCSEs.
-This will be determined by the Science department.
-At the end of Year 11, each student will gain a GCSE in Biology, a GCSE in Chemistry and a GCSE in Physics.
+Students that are suited to the breadth of study and level of independent study required will be offered the opportunity to study three separate GCSEs.
+Students that are achieving their target grade in all three sciences will be entered for 3 separate GCSEs.
 Employers, sixth-form colleges and universities take a positive view on students applying with three separate science GCSEs.

-Having three science GSCEs acknowledges that a student has worked consistently hard throughout their time in secondary school.
-It shows capability and effort.
-Students cannot choose to study one or two separate science subjects.
-All three GCSEs must be studied.
-This is sometimes referred to as Triple Science.
+Having three science GCSEs acknowledges that a student has worked consistently hard throughout their time in secondary school.